 Blanketflower, Indian Blanket

-Goblin Blanket Flower has masses of beautiful tomato-orange daisy flowers with brick red eyes and yellow tips at the ends of the stems from early summer to mid fall, which are most effective when planted in groupings.
+Burgundy Blanket Flower has masses of beautiful burgundy daisy flowers with dark red eyes at the ends of the stems from early summer to mid fall, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
 Its tomentose narrow leaves remain grayish green in colour throughout the season.